 Is Reunion Island safe for female travellers?

 I would never give an unequivocal “yes” to this question about any destination, but the crime rate on the island is extremely low.
-I’ve always felt safe walking around in the day, going out in the evenings and sleeping at night.
-Of course, female travellers always need to be careful, but the overall feeling on the island is welcoming and unthreatening.
-It’s certainly the kind of island where women can explore hiking trails without fear, carry their cameras out in the open and feel safe going topless on the beach (it’s French, people!)
+I’ve always felt safe walking around in the day, going out in the evenings, and sleeping at night.
+Of course, female travelers always need to be careful, but the overall feeling on the island is welcoming and unthreatening.
+It’s certainly the kind of island where women can explore hiking trails without fear, carry their cameras out in the open, and feel safe going topless on the beach (it’s French, people!)
+Be sure to carry your hiking gear though!
+You could get some at a relatively lesser price by searching for deals like a rei garage sale and similar others.
+The basic hiking equipment is indeed necessary if you indeed want to go down the hiking route!

 Also read: Mauritius vs Reunion Island?